jonaslagoni/Java-to-AsyncAPI/README.md

     channel("light/measured").//Continues with ChannelBuilder
 ```
 ### Parent
 The `parent()` method are used to move the pointer of the active builder 1 up.
-Meaning that if you are currently defining the info section, when you are finished and want to continue with the parrent `AsyncAPIBuilder` call `.parent()`.
+Meaning that if you are currently defining the info section, when you are finished and want to continue with the parent `AsyncAPIBuilder` call `.parent()`.

 ### To JSON
 Through the AsyncAPI object you can call `toJson()` to return the JSON string representation of the AsyncAPI document.